rcardin/ticino-software-craft-2025/deck.md

 # Cats Effect

 The `IO[A]` hides the exact side effects that were performed.
-We can make them explicit using _Tagless Final_ syntax and MTL library
+We can make them explicit using _Tagless Final_ syntax and an MTL library

 ```scala 3
 def drunkFlipF[F[_]: Monad](using R: Raise[F, String], A: Random[F]): F[String] =